 WHAT YOU’LL RECEIVE

-- Immerse yourself in the legend that is Tuscany, with expertly curated tastes of the world-famous Chianti and thrilling peeks into secret regional gems.
+- Immerse yourself in the legend that is Tuscany, with expertly curated wines from the world-famous Chianti region and thrilling peeks into secret regional gems.

 - A look at the vino that put Tuscany on the map (and keeps it there), featuring trailblazers of Italy’s ‘Wine Renaissance’.

-- Restaurant-quality wines delivered in custom gift box experience.
+- Six restaurant-quality Tuscan wines delivered in custom gift box experience.

 Under the glow of the sun that birthed Chianti.
 Here’s where we’re going: